5 Snowflake struggles that every Data Engineer deals with

 Tinybird is built to be a real-time backend.
-It abstracts and automates things like data ingestion, API development, authentication, scalability, parameterization, and documentation so that both Data Engineers and Software Engineers can focus on data quality, performance, and feature development.
+It abstracts and automates things like real-time data ingestion, API development, authentication, scalability, parameterization, and documentation so that both Data Engineers and Software Engineers can focus on data quality, performance, and feature development.

 The idea behind Tinybird is simple: Take an up-to-date Snowflake table, query it with SQL, and publish your queries as APIs that scale to meet user needs.
 In this sense, Tinybird effectively becomes an application backend.
 It handles authentication, scalability, parameterization, and documentation for your APIs.

 Tinybird frees you to focus resources on your most pressing problems instead of writing weeks’ worth of undifferentiated plumbing code.

 Struggle #4: Snowflake requires dedicated data engineering resources.

 Another pain associated with using Snowflake is the need for dedicated Data Engineers to manage and maintain the deployment.
 When it comes to Snowflake data, all paths must cross through the Data Team.

 Snowflake is a complex system that requires expertise to maintain and optimize.
 As a result, organizations dedicate significant resources to managing their Snowflake deployment.
 Hiring more data engineers to support new feature development can be a non-starter when budgets are tight, and managers are simultaneously concerned about overworking their existing teams and risking burnout.
 It’s a catch-22 for modern data teams.